 Learning the ABCs of the QBI

 The Tax Cuts and Jobs Act (TCJA) permanently lowered the federal income tax rate for C corporations to a flat 21%.
-But manufacturers that operate as sole proprietorships and “pass-through” entities aren’t eligible for this reduced tax rate.
+But manufacturers that operate as “pass-through” entities aren’t eligible for this reduced tax rate.
 Instead, they may be eligible for a “qualified business income” (QBI) deduction through 2025.
 Will this special tax break bridge the disparity between the rates for C corporations and pass-through entities?

 Why are pass-through entities popular in manufacturing?